vmware-archive/priam/README.md

 You need an IDM organization (like https://xxx.vmwareidentity.com)

-Almost all commands require the user to be logged in as an IDM admininistrator to run API calls.
+Almost all commands require the user to be logged in as an IDM administrator to run API calls.
 All examples below assume you have run the following commands before:

     $ priam target https://xxx.vmwareidentity.com